DanRepik/api_foundry/readme.md

       properties:
         invoice_id:
           type: integer
-          x-am-primary-key: auto
+          x-af-primary-key: auto
           description: Unique identifier for the invoice.
           example: 1
 ```

-If the key generation strategy is 'sequence' the the 'x-am-sequence-name' attribute must also be defined.
+If the key generation strategy is 'sequence' the the 'x-af-sequence-name' attribute must also be defined.

 #### Concurrency Management